Join now for JEE/NEET and also prepare for Boards Join now for JEE/NEET and also prepare for Boards. Register Now

 Non-Uniform Velocity / Non-Uniform Acceleration – Graph can have different shapes

 Consider the graph given below.
-The area under the graph gives the distance traveled between a certain interval of time.
-Hence, if we want to find out the distance traveled between time interval t1 and t2, we need to calculate the area enclosed by the rectangle ABCD where area (ABCD) = AB * AC.
+The area under the graph gives the distance travelled between a certain interval of time.
+Hence, if we want to find out the distance travelled between time intervals t1 and t2, we need to calculate the area enclosed by the rectangle ABCD where the area (ABCD) = AB * AC.

-Similarly, to calculate distance traveled in a time interval in case of uniform acceleration, we need to find out the area under the graph, as shown in the figure below.
+Similarly, to calculate distance travelled in a time interval in the case of uniform acceleration, we need to find out the area under the graph, as shown in the figure below.

 Area of ABED = Area of the rectangle ABCD + Area of the triangle ADE = AB × BC + 1/ 2 * (AD × DE)